Rachel Baiman – Cycles | Signature Sounds Recordings

 With a clear finger-picked acoustic guitar sound throughout, together with a voice reminiscent of a young Nick Drake (there again, Nick Drake will always be young), Nick March presents his debut four-track EP Swing Your Partner.
 Borrowing one or two songs from the tradition, notably from the collection of the American ethnomusicologist Alan Lomax, then treating them to new and slick arrangements, Nick creates an almost eerie atmosphere, certainly on “Dig a Hole (Little Lulie)”, based on the earlier folk song “Darlin’ Cory”.
 Nick’s use of falsetto is at times reminiscent of Jeff Buckley, notably the late singer’s reading of Benjamin Britten’s haunting “Corpus Christi Carol”, echoed once again here on “Eliza Jane”, which sweeps along at a rapid pace, though once again maintains an almost otherworldly atmosphere throughout, a song that also contains the EP’s title within its lyric.
 The single original composition on the EP comes in the form of “The Kingfisher”, a delicate meditation that emphasises Nick’s additional credentials as a potentially fine composer.

-Dig a Hole (Little Lulie) is included on this week’s Vaults radio show.
+Dig a Hole (Little Lulie) is included on this week’s Northern Sky Vaults Radio Show.

 Ally Forsyth – The Longest Night | Self Release